 About the Clemency Project

 Clemency Petitions form the Project’s core work.
 Throughout President Obama’s initiative, 15 students drafted petitions on behalf of 35 inmates, by far the biggest contribution in terms of number of student applications by any law school in the United States.
 These applications resulted in 14 commutations (a 15th was granted compassionate release in an application also supported by the Project).
-The Project began by representing inmates from all over the country but by 2015, focused exclusively on federal inmates sentenced or housed in Minnesota.
-As a result, 11 of the 15 students who worked on clemency petitions to President Obama visited their clients in Minnesota’s federal prisons and six of the Project’s commutees were Minnesota inmates.
+The Project began by representing prisoners from all over the country but by 2015, focused exclusively on federal inmates sentenced or housed in Minnesota.
+As a result, 11 of the 15 students who worked on federal clemency petitions to President Obama visited their clients in Minnesota’s federal prisons and six of the Project’s commutees were Minnesota inmates.

 Clemency advocacy is immensely rewarding for the students.
 It also hones some of a lawyer’s most important skills: effective interview techniques, building a trusting client relationship, meticulous legal and factual research, pre-empting adverse arguments, and drafting persuasive narratives and legal arguments.